 - Viva Veltoro offers a colorful task chart in two versions: one with a reward for finishing all the chores, and one without.

-- A Spark of Creativity has a fun, colorful chart with smiley faces.
-This can be great for motivating younger kids.
+- This fun, colorful chart with smiley faces can be great for motivating younger kids.

 - Kristi from I Should Be Mopping The Floor provides one flexible chore chart in 8 pretty designs.
 You can have a different design for every day of the week.